pridkett/patrick.wagstrom.net/content/resume/index.md

                     <li class="job">
                         <ul>
                             <li class="job-info">
+                                <span class="job-title">Senior Director of Data Science for Machine Learning Platforms</span>
+                                <span class="job-dates">January 2019-Present</span>
                                 <span class="job-title">Director of Data Science for Machine Intelligence</span>
+                                <span class="job-dates">November 2016-Present</span>
                                 <span class="job-employer"><a href="https://www.capitalone.com/">Capital One</a></span>
-                                <span class="job-location">New York, NY</span>
+                                <span class="job-location">New York, NY and McLean, VA</span>
-                                <span class="job-dates">November 2016-Present</span>
                             </li>
                             <li title="achievements">
                                 <ul>
-                                    <li>Architect of a platform for scalable and personalized real-time reinforcement machine learning models on top of Kubernetes, gRPC, and AWS inside a regulated industry.</li>
+                                    <li>Architect and overall lead for the Capital One Card Machine Learning Platform  - a platform for scalable and personalized real-time reinforcement machine learning models on top of Kubernetes, gRPC, and AWS inside a regulated industry.</li>
                                     <li>Lead a distributed team of data scientists, data engineers, and product managers to deliver our platform in a complex enterprise environment.</li>
                                     <li>Led a distributed team to build robust machine learning models that incorporate both unstructured text and structured analytical data to identify customer issues in a large corpus of customer communication.</li>
-                                    <li>Manage a growing team of data scientists across four locations in three states.</li>
+                                    <li>Manage, grow, and nurture a team of data scientists across multiple locations and states.</li>
-                                    <li>Build out academic research program by partnering with universities to explore implications of fairness in artificial intelligence.</li>
+                                    <li>Built out an academic research partnership with universities to explore implications of fairness in artificial intelligence.</li>
                                 </ul>
                             </li>
                         </ul>